arikon/mocha-istanbul/README.md

     grunt.registerTask('coveralls', ['mocha_istanbul:coveralls']);
     grunt.registerTask('coverage', ['mocha_istanbul:coverage']);
+    grunt.registerTask('check-coverage', ['mocha_istanbul_check']);
 };
 ```

 If there's a `mocha.opts` file inside the `src`, it will warn if you are overwritting any options.

 Coverage is written to `coverage` folder, in the same level as the `Gruntfile.js`

+The `mocha_istanbul_check` task will fail the build if the thresholds are not met.
+It's a great possibility for CI-builds.

 Options
 ==============